 GenVision Pro's navigation tools are located just to the right of the button tools and consist of a "sequence selector" (the drop-down menu), a text box, a Go button, and two green arrows.
-By default, (Genome) is shown in the sequence selector, causing the entire genome to be displayed in the Overview.
-The Analysis view remains empty until a different selection is made.
+By default, (Genome) is shown in the sequence selector, causing the entire genome to be displayed in the Genome view.
+The Analysis view and Overview remain empty until a different selection is made.

-To move the cursor to a particular position or range:
+To move the cursor to a particular position or range using the search bar at the top of the GenVision Prowindow: